Kalarte Gallery

 Ms. Shields attended the University of Oregon at Eugene, majoring in philosophy and psychology.
 Nevertheless, she established herself in the then energetic art community in Eugene and continued to work in many artistic media: oils, watercolors, metal sculptures, and mixed media.

 In the early 1970s, Ms. Shields came to central Illinois for graduate study at the University of Illinois at Urbana-Champaign.
 Since then, except for spending four years in North Carolina, where her husband was serving as an artist-in-residence, she has made Champaign her home.
+Since arriving in Illinois, she has continued to produce and exhibit paintings and mixed media pieces, while at the same time working professionally in other fields.

 Ms. Shields’ paintings stand between the abstract and the figurative.
 In her works, figures and forms and personages are evoked out of backgrounds.
 They confront us or console us, perhaps making us aware of the figures that emerge from the backgrounds of our own consciousness.